 Career Mentors

 In the fall, students are matched with personal career mentors, who provide guidance on networking, resume development, skill-building, and more.
 These mentors are experts in their fields, giving students a competitive edge as they forge their careers in addiction policy and related industries.
+Below are the names and biographies of past career mentors within the program.

 Libby Jones, MsC